aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/400-lab-04-mappings.md

 ### Topics Covered
 In this Lab, you will:

-+ Crate a mapping for environment type such as _test_ or _prod_.
++ Create a mapping for environment type such as _test_ or _prod_.
 Each environment type will be mapped to different instance type.
 + Find the required value in mappings and reference it in properties section of the EC2 resource.

 ### Start Lab